CLIS-WPI/Secure-Beam-MPA/README.md

 # Secure-Beam-MPA
-Secure Beamforming in mmWave Networks: A Multimodal Predictive Approach with Strategic Alignme
+Secure Beamforming in mmWave Networks: A Multimodal Predictive Approach with Strategic Alignmet